cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 Mindcode uses the following mechanism to make sure a section of code will be executed atomically: the maximum possible number of steps required to execute the section is calculated, and a `wait` instruction is inserted at the beginning of the section with a duration which guarantees that enough instruction quota will accumulate during the wait.
 This ensures that the longest code path gets executed in a single frame on the next update.

+> [!IMPORTANT]
+> The atomic code execution mechanism is guaranteed to work properly under different FPS rates, after map reloads, and generally under any condition that may arise in the game, except hyper processors with insufficient cryofluid.

 ## Atomic sections

 Mindcode provides the following constructs for creating atomic sections: